StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

   However, note that the query performance provided by random bucketing may not be ideal when you query massive amounts of data and frequently use certain columns as conditional columns.
 In this scenario, it is recommended to use hash bucketing.
 Because only a small number of buckets need to be scanned and computed, significantly improving query performance.

   **Precautions**
-  - You can only use random bucketing to create a Duplicate Key table.
+  - You can only use random bucketing to create Duplicate Key tables.
-  - You cannot specify a table bucketed randomly to belong to a [Colocation Group](../../../using_starrocks/Colocate_join.md).
+  - You can not specify a [Colocation Group](../../../using_starrocks/Colocate_join.md) for a table bucketed randomly.
   - [Spark Load](../../../loading/SparkLoad.md) cannot be used to load data into tables bucketed randomly.
   - Since StarRocks v2.5.7, you do not need to set the number of buckets when you create a table.
 StarRocks automatically sets the number of buckets.
 If you want to set this parameter, see [Determine the number of buckets](../../../table_design/Data_distribution.md#determine-the-number-of-buckets).